XMCyber/unique-cidr-manager/README.md

 ## Docker

-Dillinger is very easy to install and deploy in a Docker container.
+unique-cidr-manager is very easy to install and deploy in a Docker container.

-By default, the Docker will expose port 8080, so change this within the Dockerfile if necessary.
-When ready, simply use the Dockerfile to build the image.

 ```sh
 docker build -t image:tag .